JianqiaoMao/UCL_AISOC_Tutorial_HandGestureRecognition/README.md

 environment manager is Anaconda: https://anaconda.org/ Python 3.6 is a must-have to conduct this project.

-In your Python 3.6 environment or machine, from the route directory of where you cloned this project, install the required packages by running::
+In your Python 3.6 environment or machine, from the root directory of where you cloned this project, install the required packages by running::

     $ python -m pip install -r requirements.txt